|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Medium-term trend: [See GPC medium-term trend chart] A medium-term uptrend had started on April 9, 2025 at 104.00 and reached 143.48 on September 4, 2025.
-GPC gained -39.48 points, or -37.96%, in 21 weeks.
-The chart has formed a Rising Wedge chart pattern.
-The uptrend support line (145.67) is broken.
-A broken support is considered to be a long-term bearish signal.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a medium-term trend.
+Long-term trend: [See GPC long-term trend chart] A long-term uptrend had started on April 9, 2025 at 104.00 and reached 151.57 on February 12, 2026.
+GPC gained -47.57 points, or -45.74%, in 44 weeks.
+The chart has formed a Rising Channel chart pattern.
+The uptrend support line (122.40) is broken.
+Usually a broken support is considered to be a long-term bearish signal, but since daily indicators are oversold a short-term pull back is possible.
+GPC may retest the broken support line.
+It is considered to be a resistance line now.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a long-term trend.

 | |